Xiawpohr/vn-contracts/README.md

 ```
 npm run deploy
 ```
-3. Please remember this token address.
+3. Please remember this token addresses.

 > Noted:
 > * The account that you set on `secrets.json` will be admin key of this token.